benyuro/Adventureworks-product-overview/README.md

 This dashboard shows all the visuals representing all that we've discussed so far, including slicers that enables consumers/users view the report by quarters, the dashboard is fully interactive and fuctional.
 ![](overview.png)

-### Short video showing the interactivity of the dashboard
+### Enjoy some wizkid while you check out the interactivity of the dashboard

 https://github.com/benyuro/Adventureworks-product-overview/assets/101714302/8686653d-bdbc-466c-91d6-36eb15641adb